LOCATION EULONIA SC+GA VA

 GEOGRAPHICALLY ASSOCIATED SOILS:

-Argent soils-- are poorly drained and are on lower areas
+Argent soils--are poorly drained and are on lower areas

-Bladen soils-- are poorly drained and are on lower areas
+Bladen soils--are poorly drained and are on lower areas

-Cape Fear soils-- are very poorly drained
+Cape Fear soils--are very poorly drained

-Caroline soils-- are well drained
+Caroline soils--are well drained

-Lenoir soils-- are somewhat poorly drained
+Lenoir soils--are somewhat poorly drained

-Okeetee soils-- are somewhat poorly drained
+Okeetee soils--are somewhat poorly drained

-Pooler soils-- are poorly drained and are on lower areas
+Pooler soils--are poorly drained and are on lower areas

-Nemours soils-- have more than 45 percent clay in the argillic horizon
+Nemours soils--have more than 45 percent clay in the argillic horizon

-Wahee soils-- are somewhat poorly drained
+Wahee soils--are somewhat poorly drained

-DRAINAGE AND PERMEABILITY:
+DRAINAGE AND SATURATED HYDRAULIC CONDUCTIVITY:

-Drainage Class (Agricultural): moderately well drained
+Agricultural Drainage Class: Moderately well drained

-Index Surface Runoff: negligible to medium
+Index Surface Runoff: Medium

 USE AND VEGETATION:

-Major Uses: woodland, some pasture and cropland
+Major Uses: Woodland, some pasture and cropland

 DISTRIBUTION AND EXTENT:

-Distribution: of South Carolina and possibly Georgia, North Carolina, and Virginia
+Distribution: South Carolina, Georgia, and Virginia

-Extent: small
+Extent: Moderate

 SERIES ESTABLISHED: McIntosh County, Georgia; 1929.

-REMARKS: Diagnostic horizons and features recognized in this pedon are:
+Diagnostic horizons and features recognized in this pedon are:

-Argillic horizon - the zone from 13 to 48 inches (Bt1, Bt2 and Btg horizons)
+Argillic horizon--the zone from 33 to 122 centimeters (13 to 48 inches) (Bt1, Bt2 and Btg horizons)

 ADDITIONAL DATA: